root-project/root/documentation/HttpServer/HttpServer.md

     serv->SetReadOnly(kFALSE);

+Or one could allow access to the folder, object or specific object methods with:

+    serv->Restrict("/Histograms", "allow=admin"); // allow full access for user with 'admin' accout serv->Restrict("/Histograms/hist1", "allow=all"); // allow full access for all users serv->Restrict("/Histograms/hist1", "allow_method=Rebin"); // allow only Rebin method

 'exe.json' accepts following parameters:
    - `method` - name of method to execute
    - `prototype` - method prototype (see [TClass::GetMethodWithPrototype](https://root.cern.ch/root/html/TClass.html#TClass:GetMethodWithPrototype) for details)
    - `compact` - compact parameter, used to compress return value
-   - `_ret_object_` - name of the object which should be returned as result of method execution (used in TTree::Draw call)
+   - `_ret_object_` - name of the object which should be returned as result of method execution (used together with remote TTree::Draw call)

 Example of retrieving object title:

-    [shell] wget 'http://localhost:8080/Objects/subfolder/obj/exe.json?method=GetTitle' -O title.txt
+    [shell] wget 'http://localhost:8080/Objects/subfolder/obj/exe.json?method=GetTitle' -O title.json

 Example of TTree::Draw method execution:

     [shell] wget 'http://localhost:8080/Files/job1.root/ntuple/exe.json?method=Draw&prototype="Option_t*"&opt="px:py>>h1"&_ret_object_=h1' -O exe.json

+One also used `exe.bin` method - in this case results of method execution will be returned in binary format.
+In case when method returns temporary object, which should be delete at the end of command execution, one should specify `_destroy_result_` parameter in the URL string:

+    [shell] wget 'http://localhost:8080/Objects/subfolder/obj/exe.json?method=Clone&_destroy_result_' -O clone.json

+If method required object as argument, it could be posted in binary or XML format as POST request.
+If binary form is used, one should specify following parameters:

+    [shell] wget 'http://localhost:8080/hist/exe.json?method=Add&h1=_post_object_&_post_class_=TH1I&c1=10' --post-file=h.bin -O res.json

+Here is important to specify post object class, which is not stored in the binary buffer.
+When used XML form (produced with [TBufferXML::ConvertToXML](https://root.cern.ch/root/html/TBufferXML.html#TBufferXML:ConvertToXML)) method, only string with XML code could be specified:

+    [shell] wget 'http://localhost:8080/hist/exe.json?method=Add&h1=_post_object_xml_&c1=10' --post-file=h.xml -O res.json

-To get debug information about command execution, one could submit 'exe.txt' request with same arguments.
+To get debug information about command execution, one could submit `exe.txt` request with same arguments.

 ### Commands execution